-- 1. Opportunity to Contribute: Each service provider must - - a. not means test for any service for which contributions are accepted - b.
-Provide each participant with an opportunity to voluntarily contribute to the cost of the service; - c.
-Protect the privacy of each participant with respect to his or her contribution;

-- d.
-Establish appropriate procedures to safeguard and account for all contributions; and, - e.
+- 1. Opportunity to Contribute: Each service provider must - - a.
+Provide each participant with an opportunity to voluntarily contribute to the cost of the service; - b.
+Protect the privacy of each participant with respect to his or her contribution; - c.
+Establish appropriate procedures to safeguard and account for all contributions; and, - d.
 Use all participant contributions to expand the services of the provider under this part.
 Nutrition service providers must use participant contributions to increase the number of meals served, facilitate access to such meals, or to provide other supportive services directly related to nutrition services. - 2.
 Contribution Schedules: Each service provider may develop a suggested contribution schedule for services provided under this part.
 In developing a contribution schedule, the provider must consider the income ranges of older persons in the community and the provider's other sources of income. - 3.
 Failure to Contribute: A service provider that receives funds under this part may not deny any older person a service because the older person will not or cannot contribute to the cost of the service. - 4.
-Contributions as Program Income: Participant contributions are considered program income.

-N. Standards of Personnel Administration
+Contributions as Program Income: Participant contributions are considered program income. - N. Standards of Personnel Administration